 Over time, the festival evolved into a broader celebration of spring, family reunions, and new beginnings.
 The date of Chinese New Year is determined by the lunar calendar, typically falling between January 21st and February 20th on the Gregorian calendar.

-Enduring Customs of Chinese New Year
+Essential Chinese New Year Traditions

-Setting Off Firecrackers
+1. Setting Off Firecrackers (Bianpao)

 Firecrackers have long been a staple of Chinese New Year celebrations, symbolizing the driving away of evil spirits and misfortune.
 Firecrackers are typically strung together in long strings called “bianpao(鞭炮).”
 The loud noises they emit are believed to ward off negativity, leaving space for positivity and prosperity in the year ahead.
 The color red, used to wrap firecrackers, is highly symbolic during Chinese New Year.
 It represents good luck, happiness, and prosperity, thus further amplifying the significance of this tradition.
 Traditionally, firecrackers are set off in the early morning hours on the first day of the new year, creating a cacophony of sound as families and communities ring in the new year together.